movebit/movefmt/README.md

 Alternatively, you can easily use the vscode plugin **aptos-move-analyzer** by installing it.
 We have integrated **movefmt** into it, which allows you to format the current move file with just one right-click.
 The VScode plugin **aptos-move-analyzer** is installed on the plugin market page with detailed guidance.
 > https://marketplace.visualstudio.com/items?itemName=MoveBit.aptos-move-analyzer

+## Github CI

+There are publicly available repository for the Move formatter workflow: https://github.com/movebit/movefmt-workflow.
+It allows you to easily integrate `movefmt` checks by configuring a simple `.github/workflows` file.

 ## License

 **movefmt**  is released under the open source [Apache License](LICENSE)